sonndy/Reddit-Scrapper/README.md

 # Install and Run instructions

 To run this code the user has to download all the necessary files such as reddit.py, requirements.txt and redditTop.ipynb for the jupyter notebook version.
-Before running the main reddit.py text the user has to run the command -r requirements.txt to make sure they install all the packages that are required to run the code.
+Before running the main reddit.py text the user has to run the command ``` pip install -r requirements.txt ``` to make sure they install all the packages that are required to run the code.